luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 ### Terminal

 On performing Shapiro-Wilk tests for Terminal the data collected for the three data sizes, we get p-values of 0.077, 0.105, and 0.134 for data sizes 2.83 GB, 1.42 GB, and 0.71 GB respectively.
-This indicates that the data is normally distributed. \
+This indicates that the data is normally distributed.
+The data is quite consistent, with low variance for the different data sizes. \
 Terminal consistently uses the lowest amount of power.
 While running a python code from the terminal, no software is started and no functionalities are present on the command line interface.
 This leads to the lowest energy consumption.